There has been a big increase in interest in extended planning and analysis (xP&A).

 The core objective of xP&A is to break down silos across the organisation and to foster a shared vision of success.
 As such, it provides the ideal framework for appreciating the cause-and-effect connection between various strategic objectives, and for defining relevant, achievable KPIs across the business.

 Successful xP&A implementation requires the ability to unify data sources, people and planning practices in a single solution.
-We recently hosted a webinar on achieving an xP&A approach, you can watch this webinar on-demand now.
+We hosting a webinar on achieving an xP&A approach on 13th October, you can register your free space here.
 Or alternatively, for a full and frank discussion on how best to achieve this within your organisation, speak to us today.